Aleen-coder/coffee-shop/README.md

 # Coffee Shop App

 ## Project Description
-A boutique café-themed React web application that showcases:
+Coffee Shop App is a full‑stack café‑themed web application built with **React (frontend)** and **Express + MySQL (backend)**.
+Features include:
 - A dynamic coffee and pastry menu with images and descriptions
-- Shopping cart functionality
+- Shopping cart functionality  with checkout flow
 - Elegant navigation bar and footer
 - Background changer for a lively UI
 - About and Contact pages with team bios and café story
+- Backend API with product, cart, and order routes
+- MySQL database integration (Railway for production, phpMyAdmin for local demo)

 The goal is to combine technical robustness with French-inspired design elegance, creating a polished and professional café website.